News

 Events

-- On March 24, 2025, a virtual meeting on “National Policy Recommendations” for participants in the 2025 U.S.-German Forum Future Agriculture will take place.
+- On June 11, 2025, a virtual meeting on Transatlantic Recommendations will take place for participants in the 2025 U.S.-German Forum Future Agriculture.
 The Aspen Institute Germany and project partner, the University of Illinois Urbana-Champaign, will welcome the sixteen participants of the 2025 cohort for a virtual meeting.
-As part of the project, the Institute is […]
+As part of the project, the Institute is bringing together […]

 Publications